cho-wang001/ENGN2605/README.md

 # ENGN2605
 All labs' code.
 Welcome to reference.
-I hope it will be helpful to your course study.
+Hope it will be helpful to your course study.